arwankhoiruddin/javafx-simple-game-example/README.md

 ## Start your new Game

+Your code for your game will be anything inside `core` directory.
 This repository contains an example of simple "game" in JavaFX.
-If you want to start the new game, just remove all the files inside `core` package/folder and follow the following instructions.
+If you want to start the new game, just remove all the files inside `core` package/folder and follow the instructions below.

+Your code must contains at least two java files (once again, all inside `core` package):
+* `GameCore.java`
+* `YourSprite.java`

+More information on creating those two files can be found in the next subsections.

+Unless you know what you do, please do not modify anything inside `Main.java` and files inside `libs` package (except `Configs.java`).

 ## Game Configuration

-Some configuration of the game can be found in `Config.java` inside `libs` folder.
+Some configuration of the game can be found in `Configs.java` inside `libs` folder.
 You can modify the configurations such as:

 * Application title (`appTitle`)
 * Application width (`appWidth`)